Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Suspension Analysis

-We next illustrate and motivate the generated constraints by considering the set of constraints $\tsc{generateConstraints}(\texample)$, where $\texample$ is the program in Figure~\ref{fig:runninganf}.
+We next illustrate and motivate the generated constraints by considering the set of constraints $\tsc{generateConstraints}(\texample)$, where $\texample$ is the program in Fig.~\ref{fig:runninganf}.
 Many constraints are standard, and we therefore focus on the new suspension constraints introduced as part of this paper.
 In particular, the challenge is to correctly capture the flow of suspension requirements across function applications and higher-order functions.
-First, we see that defining aliases (line~\ref{line:genvar}) generates constraints of the form $S_y \subseteq S_x$, that constants introduce \texttt{const} abstract values (e.g., $\texttt{const}_{t_6} 1 \in S_{t_6}$), and that \texttt{assume} and \texttt{weight} introduce suspension requirements, e.g. $\suspend_{w_1}$ (shorthand for $\suspend_{w_1} = \true{}$).
+First, we see that defining aliases (line~\ref{line:genvar}) generates constraints of the form $S_y \subseteq S_x$, that constants introduce \ttt{const} abstract values (e.g., $\ttt{const}_{t_6} 1 \in S_{t_6}$), and that \ttt{assume} and \ttt{weight} introduce suspension requirements, e.g., $\suspend_{w_1}$ (shorthand for $\suspend_{w_1} = \true{}$).

-First, we consider the constraints generated for $\lambda \mi{obs}.$ (line~\ref{line:anflam} in Figure~\ref{fig:runninganf}) through the case at lines~\ref{line:genabsb}-\ref{line:genabse} in Algorithm~\ref{alg:gencstr}.
-For the sake of the example, we treat the unexpanded \ttt{let rec} as an ordinary \ttt{let} (the analysis result is unaffected).
+First, we consider the constraints generated for $\lambda \mi{obs}.$ (line~\ref{line:anflam} in Fig.~\ref{fig:runninganf}) through the case at lines~\ref{line:genabsb}-\ref{line:genabse} in Algorithm~\ref{alg:gencstr}.
+To keep the example simple, we treat the unexpanded \ttt{let rec} as an ordinary \ttt{let} in the analysis (for this particular example, the analysis result is unaffected).
 Omitting the recursively generated constraints for the abstraction body, the generated constraints are

-The first constraint is standard and states that the abstract value $\lambda \mi{obs}. \, t_8$ flows to $S_\mi{iter}$ as the variable naming the $\lambda \mi{obs}$ expression is $t_8$ at line~\ref{line:obsreturn} in Figure~\ref{fig:runninganf} (difficult to notice due to the column breaks).
+The first constraint is standard and states that the abstract value $\lambda \mi{obs}. \, t_8$ flows to $S_\mi{iter}$ as the variable naming the $\lambda \mi{obs}$ expression is $t_8$ at line~\ref{line:obsreturn} in Fig.~\ref{fig:runninganf} (difficult to notice due to the column breaks).
 The remaining constraints are new and sets up the flow of suspension requirements.
 Specifically, the abstraction $\mi{obs}$ itself requires suspension if any expression bound by a top-level \ttt{let} in its body requires suspension.
 For efficiency, we only set up dependencies for expressions that may suspend (formalized by \tsc{suspendNames} in Algorithm~\ref{alg:gencstr}).
 Note here that we do not add the constraint $\suspend_{w_1} \Rightarrow \suspend_\mi{obs}$, as $w_1$ is not at top-level in the body of $\mi{obs}$.
 Instead, we later add the constraint $\suspend_{w_1} \Rightarrow \suspend_{t_8}$, and $\suspend_{w_1} \Rightarrow \suspend_\mi{obs}$ follows by transitivity.